AxisCommunications/acap-documentation/CONTRIBUTING.md

 > In the terminal where you run the `docker run` command, make sure to check
 > the output messages and act on any warnings or errors if you want to make a
 > pull request.

+For issues serving the local web page, see [TROUBLESHOOTING](./TROUBLESHOOTING.md).

 ## Open a pull request
 To allow developers without write access to contribute, Github recommends